Faiqa-batool/QR-Code-Generator/README.md

 ## Working:

-It generates QR code using an online hosted javascript library "qr-code.js"
+It generates QR code using an online hosted javascript library "qr-code.js".
+Make sure to have an active internet access when running this code.